unfulvio/wp-currencies/README.md

 3. Locate *WP Currencies* among installed plugins
 4. Click on *Activate*

-**You will need an [openexchangerates.org](https://openexchangerates.org) API key to make it work properly.**

-Once the plugin is activated and you have obtained a valid API key, take the following steps:
+Once the plugin is activated and you have obtained a valid API key from [openexchangerates.org](https://openexchangerates.org), take the following steps:

 1. From your WordPress admin navigate to the *Settings* dashboard menu
 2. Click on *Currencies* menu item